 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: diathesis-stress model
+This week’s term is diathesis-stress model.

 Okay this week’s term may sound a bit obscure, but bear with me, because it’s actually quite relevant.
 It’s a model that is used to explain the course of a mental disorder based on the interaction between biological vulnerability and the stress caused by the environment and life experience.
 It’s not an either-or proposition, but rather a recognition that it is the interplay between these elements that can lead to illness.
 The term stress-vulnerability model is also used.